-Beyond the single player campaign a two-player co-operative mode features, which allows one player to use the Wii U Pro Controller with the TV whilst the other makes separate use of the Wii U GamePad.
+Beyond the single-player campaign, there is a two-player co-operative mode that allows one player to use the Wii U Pro Controller with the TV whilst the other makes separate use of the Wii U GamePad.
 Arcade Mode is also available, allowing you to select any individual level to play, with Missions providing further goals, such as completing an entire cluster without losing a life, for you to elongate your play time.

 Visually, Nano Assault Neo is an astounding spectacle, and it is hard to decry boasts from the developer that the game runs at 60 frames per second.
-Presentation is smooth, with enemies and environments remaining continually well varied and vibrant.
+The presentation is smooth, with enemies and environments remaining continually well varied and vibrant.

 However, beyond its pyrotechnics Nano Assault Neo sadly proves an uninspired experience that fails to elevate itself above others within the genre.
 Which is surprising, considering the usually creative output from Shin’en Multimedia.